 Cross-linguistically, negation and interrogatives are known to share a close relationship.
 Interrogatives are far less direct than negation and provide a face-saving strategy with which to express negation.
-In Daba, a Central Chadic language, for instance, one strategy of coding negation is through the use of the interrogative vú as in (45).
-In Mina too negation may be coded by the aspectually dependent habitual marker ra and the interrogative vù in clause final position as in (46).
+In Daba, a Central Chadic language, for instance, one strategy of coding negation is through the use of the interrogative vú as in (13).
+In Mina too negation may be coded by the aspectually dependent habitual marker ra and the interrogative vù in clause final position as in (14).
 Here, not only is negation coded, but also the emotional state of the speaker, such as displeasure or astonishment.

+(13) Daba

-(45) dàlà ɗà vú
+dàlà ɗà vú

 money 1SG Q